Lawhy/Multi-task-NMTransliteration/README.md

 ## Model
 The essential components of our model are implemented individually and the code is available in the directory `mnmt`, e.g. the encoder is available at `mnmt/encoder/basic_encoder.py`.
-See below for quick access of our model:
+See below for the quick access of our model:

 1. Requirements
 ```